 This is one of my most tried-and-true red velvet cakes.
 It’s similar to the original Waldorf Astoria Red Velvet, but uses butter instead of shortening and cake flour instead of all-purpose.
 Compared with some other recipes it has less fat, but is still moist if you use the correct type and amount of flour.
 What I like best about this cake is its traditional red velvet flavor.
 That is, it has just the right amount of chocolate and more “red velvet” flavor which is kind of a mix of buttermilk, chocolate and vanilla.

 I adapted this recipe from Aunt Mildred's Red Velvet Cake, but it's also similar to King Arthur's Red Velvet Cake.
 What's different is the frosting.
 I use cream cheese frosting on my red velvet cakes, but some prefer the fluffy boiled type icing.
 IF you are looking for that type of frosting, Taste of Home has a good version.

 Waldorf Astoria Red Velvet Sheet Cake

-Update: Here is the Waldorf Astoria Red Velvet as a sheet cake.
+Update: Here it is as a red velvet sheet cake.
 Bake time was about 28 minutes.
 I made this one for Halloween and put candy eyeballs all over it.